-Boy-cub Mowgli is befriended by Baloo, a lazy bear, in this classic Disney animated feature, (very) loosely based on Rudyard Kipling’s stories.
+Mowgli, a young orphan boy, is found abandoned in the jungle and is raised by a pack of wolves in this classic Disney animated feature, (very) loosely based on Rudyard Kipling’s stories.

-Mowgli is raised by a wolf as her own.
-A few years later it is learned that a ferocious man-eating tiger has returned to the jungle and Mowgli’s animal friends realise he must be escorted to the human village where he and his kind can be protected.
+A few years later it is learned that Shere Khan – a ferocious tiger with a hatred of humans (voiced by George Sanders) – has returned to the jungle and Mowgli’s animal friends realise he must be escorted to the “man village” where he and his kind can be protected.

 But playful Mowgli likes the jungle too much and breaks free of his guardians, which leads to comic and suspenseful complications.

-The character voices are superb and very effective while some jazzy tunes (including The Bare Necessities) ensure easy-going fun all round.
+The character voices are superb and very effective while some jazzy tunes (including The Bare Necessities) ensure easy-going fun all around.

 Louie’s backing band include one of his bopping monkey minions slapping out a beat on a hollowed-out tree trunk and an aged ape happily strolling along playing air-trumpet.